Hanziwww/AlphaFold3-GUI/README.md

 <p align="center">
     Transform your protein structure prediction workflow with AFusion - a sleek, intuitive graphical interface that makes AlphaFold3 accessible to everyone.
 No more command-line hassles - just point, click, and predict.
+    Developed by Han Wang and Chunjie Tian @Tianlab
 </p>

 **[Demo site](https://af3gui.streamlit.app/)** *(generate input JSON files ONLY)*